kart699/webroot/README.md

 | $BCTIAPIStatus| Returns the API status code of the request made |

 ##### Retrieve IP threatinsight
-This endpoint returns a list of incidents which caused an IP to be flagged as malicious.
+Returns a list of incidents which caused an IP to be flagged as malicious.
 The response contains the earliest time the incidents were observed, the length of the time the incidents were ongoing, whether the series of incidents was severe enough for the IP to be determined as threat, the specific type of threat(s) detected, and any additional, type-dependent details available for the IP

 - input : An IP address for which you want to retrieve information.
 ```